 Celiac Disease in Children

 The disease has heredity in nature.
-A child may get infected from parents and second-degree relatives.
-The symptoms of the disease appear when your child eats the food that contains gluten in it.
+A child may get infected by parents and second-degree relatives.
+The symptoms of the disease appear when your child eats food that contains gluten it.
 A child falls ill after having this disease, so always consider taking the child to a doctor.

 For infants, the common symptoms of the disease can be vomiting, bloating, weak growth, irritability, and diarrhea.
 The signs could be different in school-age children, and they can experience abdominal pain, abdominal distention, constipation, etc.

 Celiac Disease Types